 - The bike helmet should have a snug fit all around and not have spaces between the foam and the bike rider’s head.
 If the helmet is too tight, it may cause headaches.

-The benefits of wearing helmet are undeniable and it is better to be safe than sorry.
-A good bike helmet may keep you safe and protect your head, or reduce the severity of injury in the event of a collision or fall.
-Head injuries are serious, and can even be fatal, so bicyclists should do anything possible to protect themselves.
+The benefits of wearing a helmet are undeniable and it is better to be safe than sorry.
+A good bike helmet may keep you safe and protect your head or reduce the severity of injury in the event of a collision or fall.
+Head injuries are serious and can even be fatal, so bicyclists should do anything possible to protect themselves.